 A day trader trades stocks multiple times in one day to acquire benefits during small fluctuations of the highly liquid markets.

 In this case, every small and minute fluctuation in the market counts.
 This is why a day trader needs to complete multiple transactions in a day for successfully earning profits.
-But, it is necessary to understand that more number of trades also indicate more cost of trading.
+But, it is necessary to understand that more number of trades also indicates more cost of trading.
 So, that reduces the efficiency of day trading to some extent.

 Let’s explore the pros and cons of day trading.